devVivekrao/room-homepage/README.md

 ### Intro

 Hello!
-This is my solution to [Loopstudios landing page - Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw) challenge.
+This is my solution to [Room Homepage - Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq) challenge.
 That was a simple and fun challenge.

 ### The challenge